Submit Your Short!

 Firstly...
 Yay!
 We'll celebrate your success with you.
 Secondly, we will release you from the distribution agreement with no penalties after the current run your film is in.

-Since our priority is for our filmmakers is for you to gain as much exposure as possible and to honor film festival exclusivity, we prefer to only screen films that have finished their festival run.
+Since our priorities are for filmmakers to gain as much exposure as possible and to honor film festival exclusivity, we prefer to only screen films that have finished their festival run.
 As you may already know, most festivals will not screen films that have been released theatrically or online.
-Based upon our experience, attending festivals with your film is something special and you don't want to miss out on that!
+Based upon our experience, attending festivals with your film is something special and you don't want to miss out on those amazing experiences!

-What formats do you provide to the theaters to show my film?
+What file formats do you require to show my film?

-Generally, the two file types are hi-res MP4 and DCP.
-DCP is necessary for almost all partner theaters.
-For other organizations (schools, museums, etc.), we will need a hi-res MP4.
+The two file types needed for selected films are DCP and hi-res MP4.
+DCP files are necessary for almost all partner theaters to screen films in the highest quality possible for audiences.
+For other organizations like schools, museums, etc., we will need a hi-res MP4.

 What if I don't have a DCP of my film?